-Any permit holder conducting extraction/exploitation activity of natural resources shall be subject to payment of royalties in favour of the Albanian State.
-Royalties are calculated in percentages based on the value of the return obtained from the relevant activity related with the natural resource.
-The value of the royalties applicable varies depending on the type of activity performed and of natural resources involved.
-The royalties are determined by the legislation on national taxes.
+Any permit-holder conducting activities in the extraction/exploitation of natural resources is subject to payment of royalties in favour of the Albanian State.
+Royalties are calculated in percentages based on the value of the natural resource sold or used.
+The rate of the royalties applicable varies depending on the type of natural resources involved.
+The royalties are determined by the legislation on national taxes and paid to the tax authorities, or the customs administration in case of export.

-No other taxes are applicable, such as for export of natural resources and others.
+No other taxes are applicable, such as for the export of natural resources and others.